import pandas as pd

 It is highly convenient to store indicator variables as actual boolean variables containing True or False, with the variable name telling you what it is that is either true or false.
 Consider the sex

 variable: right now it contains either 1 or 2, but we can only guess which of those numbers means male and which means female.
+To know for sure, we need a codebook.
 If we had a variable called female

 There is a file called 2000_acs_codebook.txt